Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 For many high school students, landing a summer internship feels confusing and intimidating.
 Where do you even start?
 Do you need experience?
 Do internships have to be paid?
 And what actually makes an internship meaningful for college applications?

 The good news is that impactful internships are not about prestige or titles.
 They are about fit, initiative, and what you do with the opportunity once you have it.
-Below is a clear, realistic roadmap to help you find a summer internship that actually adds value to your growth and your college application.

 Step 1: Get Clear on What You Want to Explore